Contact Us

 The Twelve-Angled Stone (Things to do in Cusco)

-Now, if you’ve been doing your research for Cusco, then you may have seen a lot of posts talking about the 12-Angle stone (sometimes called the 12-Point Stone).
+Now, if you’ve been doing your research on Cusco, then you may have seen a lot of posts talking about the 12-Angle stone (sometimes called the 12-Sided Stone).

 It is a block of stone that is made of green diorite, a stone widely used in Inca architecture.
-It is also one of the important symbols of the city of Cusco and is embedded in an Inca wall, which is part of the Archbishop’s Palace and the Museum of Religious Art of Cusco, where paintings of the Cusco school are exhibited.
+It is also one of the important symbols of the city of Cusco and is embedded in an Inca wall.
+Today the stone is part of the Archbishop’s Palace and the Museum of Religious Art of Cusco, where paintings of the Cusco school are exhibited.

 The wall where this famous stone is embedded is admired for its polygonal architecture.
 It also has colonial walls built on this very solid Inca foundation.
-This wall is characterized in that in the center of the wall the stone of the twelve angles is located, popularly known for its perfect assembly of its corners, for its great finish, assembly and its Inca perfectionist border.
 Its located next to the Church of Triumph.
 Around two blocks from the main square, on Hatun Rumiyoq Street (large stone in Quechua).

 San Pedro Market

-The streets become noisy and crowded as you approach San Pedro Market Cusco, a place where (almost) anything can be bought.
+The San Pedro Market in Cusco, is a place where (almost) anything can be bought.
 A swirl of color, unknown smells, and the characteristic buzz of the place hits you as soon as you step inside.
 Wandering through the busy aisles, enjoy the bright colors of the Alpaca ponchos and arts and crafts.
-You will pass women in traditional dress trying to catch your attention with an “Amigo, what do you want to buy?”
-The market is clean, easy to configure and no one follows you around, they will call out for your attention as you pass, but they won´t follow you.
+Pass women in traditional dress trying to catch your attention.
+The market is clean, easy to configure and no one follows you around, they only call out for your attention when you pass.

 Cusco city is the mecca of superfoods; all these superfood grains can be found at very reasonable prices, like quinoa, maca or kiwicha.
-Their prices are way lower than chain supermarkets, so it is really not necessary to haggle with these ladies.
+Their prices are way lower than the supermarkets, so it is really not necessary to haggle.
 Try a fruit juice made with a mix of any of the fresh fruits and vegetables that surround you.
 Try another section with nuts, dried fruits, different types of cheese, fresh fish and so much more.
-If you are squeamish, avoid exiting on the left, with more exotic items on sale, like snakes, frogs and other items you probably won’t recognize.
+If you are squeamish, avoid exiting on the left, with more exotic items on sale, like snakes, frogs and other items you won’t recognize.

 The best advice for a visit to San Pedro Market is to take your time, wander slowly and marvel at the heart of Cusco where goods from the Peruvian coast, jungle and Andes are exchanged every day.
 The market allows a glimpse into the Cusco or ‘Cusqueña’ culture and is definitely not to be missed.